 The Neurophysiology fellow must have adequate interpersonal and communication skills in order to function as an integral part of the neurology team and to exchange information effectively with patients, families, and health care professionals outside of the field of neurology.

-The population of patients receiving care through the Henry Ford Health System is diverse with respect to race, ethnicity, and religious beliefs.
+The population of patients receiving care through the Henry Ford Health is diverse with respect to race, ethnicity, and religious beliefs.
 Neurophysiology fellows must maintain a professional appearance and manner at all times while exhibiting sensitivity to the diversity represented in our patient population.
 They must practice in a fashion that is consistent with accepted medical ethics.

 Fellows will acquire an adequate level of comfort functioning as a neurologist in both the secondary and tertiary care settings.
 They must be aware of the effect their patients’ care has on the health care system and demonstrate an ability to mobilize resources within the system to optimize the value of care.